zulip/zulip/help/marking-messages-as-read.md

 {tab|via-left-sidebar}

-1. Hover over a stream, topic, or **All messages** in the left sidebar.
+1. Hover over a stream, topic, or **Global feed** in the left sidebar.

 1. Click on the **ellipsis** (<i class="zulip-icon zulip-icon-more-vertical"></i>).